 Chairmanship

-The Chairmanship of the Budapest Process ensures, in line with decisions from Ministers or Senior Officials, that the dialogue moves forward, that it stays politically anchored and that relevant issues are discussed at the appropriate levels.
+The Chairmanship of the Budapest Process, in line with decisions from Ministers or Senior Officials, ensures that the dialogue moves forward, that it stays politically anchored and that relevant issues are discussed at the appropriate levels.
 The Chair speaks on behalf of the Process and ensures coordination with other relevant fora.
-It helps translating regional changes into the thematic focus and activities of the dialogue.
+The Chair advises on ways to incorporate regional changes in migration and governance dynamics into the thematic focus and activities of the dialogue.

-Reflecting the evolving dynamics of the dialogue and the changing migration picture in the region, Turkey took over the Chairmanship of the Budapest Process from Hungary in January 2006.
-Hungary remains the co-chair of the Budapest Process and works in cooperation with the Turkish Chair.
+Reflecting the evolving dynamics of the dialogue and the changing migration picture in the region, Türkiye took over the Chairmanship of the Budapest Process from Hungary in January 2006.
+Hungary chaired the Budapest Process from 1993 to 2006.
+Hungary remains the Co-Chair of the Budapest Process and works in cooperation with the Turkish Chair.

 Senior Officials